yangeorget/nucs/DOCUMENTATION.md

 | **3**               | **[0, 3]**    |

-In NUCS, the n-queens problem thus is constructed as follows:
+In NUCS, the n-queens problem is indeed constructed as follows:
 ```python
 def __init__(self, n: int):
     super().__init__(